Deposit insurance: Russia

-Russia enacted deposit insurance law in December 2003 and established the national deposit insurance agency (DIA) in 2004.
+Russia enacted deposit insurance law in December 2003 and established the State Corporation Deposit Insurance Agency (DIA) in 2004.
 Until 2004, the Russian banking system was divided: obligations of state-owned Sberbank were guaranteed by law, while other banks were not insured in any way, creating an unfair advantage for Sberbank.
 The law addresses only individuals' deposits.
 Maximum compensation is limited to 1,400,000 roubles (equivalent to approximately 21,800 US dollars or 19,500 Euro at September 2016 exchange rate).
 As at January 2008, DIA funds exceeded 68 billion roubles (2.8 billion US dollars).
 There were 15 "insured events" (bankruptcy cases involving DIA intervention) in 2007 with resulting payout reaching 350 million roubles.

 The agency is set up as a state-owned corporation, managed jointly by Central Bank and the government of Russia.
 DIA membership is mandatory requirement for any bank operating with private investors' money.
 Central Bank of Russia used the admission of banks into the DIA system to weed out unsound banks and money launderers.
 The murder of Andrey Kozlov, the Central Bank executive in charge of DIA admission, was directly linked to his non-compromising attitude to money launderers.